The 60+ Best Project Management Software To Work Faster In 2023

 12. Plaky

-Plaky is an online project management tool ideal for task, product, and workflow management.
+Plaky is an online project management software ideal for task, product, and workflow management.
 Its customizable features allows the flexibility needed in a B2B oriented platform, making Plaky a great option of project management for any industries.
 Some of its major features include Kanban and Table view, ready-made templates, a time-tracking integration with Clockify, @mentions, activity log, and guest access.

 Users can easily filter and sort their tasks, assign due dates, and attach relevant documents.
 Plaky also allows unlimited users, workspaces, and projects.
 It offers first-rate 24/7 customer support, and it is ISO certified and GDPR compliant.